Coder-by-Passion-Arka/DDD-Team-4/ARKAPRAVO_DAS.md

 ## This is a README file of Arkapravo Das through which I give a overview of my Daily Work

-## Day 4 ( 14/06/2025 )
+## Day 5 ( 16/06/2025 )

-    -- Made a MongoDb cluster with dummy json data
+    -- Built API endpoint and middlewares to safely authenticate the user.
-    -- Mock Backend for data retrival and CRUD operations -- Improved the folder structure for more efficient team collaborations
+    -- Mock Backend for data retrival and CRUD operations -- Modified the Backend significantly but still now production-ready -- Sight modifications in App Navigation and Workdflow

 ## Day 3 ( 13/06/2025 ):